How do B2B companies plan to generate more leads and grow revenue now and in the year 2020?

 11. Use Data Analytics

 All three panelists discussed technology as a sales enabler, especially the use of data analytics in helping the sales process.
-Hyland, for example, employs several data scientists who observe buyer behavior to try and develop more effective selling techniques and accelerate the buying process.
+Hyland, for example, employs several data scientists who observe buyer behavior to try to develop more effective selling techniques and accelerate the buying process.

 12. Adjust to Buyer Behavior